Digital Research Fellowship

 Awarded competitively to scholars at any phase of their careers, the fellowship is designed to support popular music research that utilizes data to reveal new insights or reinforce prior understandings.
 The recipient will receive $1,000 and access to the MusicID platform for one year (all other applicants will receive access to the platform for six months).
 Special preference will be given to proposals that demonstrate how they will benefit from access to the Music ID platform.
 The recipient is expected to write a short final report at the end of their fellowship year, describing the research they conducted and their preliminary findings.

-In order to be considered, interested applicants must send an anonymized, 1-page research plan as a PDF to email@example.com by August 1, 2018.
-The recipient is then chosen through a blind review process.
+In order to be considered, interested applicants must send an anonymized, one-page research plan as a PDF to email@example.com by August 1, 2020.
+The recipient will be chosen through a blind review process.

 Submissions from faculty, independent scholars, and graduate students are all encouraged and welcome.
 International applicants are also welcome, but all submissions must be in English.